Share this article Return

 A Picker displays a row of buttons and columns on top of the app's content, and at the bottom of the viewport.

 It takes a component, and render it when the Browser URl matches the URL prop.

 Reorder allows items to be dragged to change its order horizontally.
 It can be used within an ion-reorder-group to provide a visual drag and drop interface.

-Searchbars represent a text field that can be used to search through a collection.
-Ionic team have added 9 different search bar styles which looks great.
+Searchbars represents a text field that can be used to search through a collection.
+The ionic team have added 9 different search bar styles in their v4 which looks great.

 It automatically shows it's child contents when a query evaluates to true.
 ShowWhen can watch for platform changes, mode changes, CSS media queries, and device orientation.